DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

 ```
 # create the environment
 first we need to create the envitonment of our problem.
-useing 2 files: instnace.rddl & domein.rddl.
+useing 2 files:
+* instnace.rddl
+* domein.rddl \
-the package using this 2  flies by pyRDDLGym.make and create the env.
+the package using this 2  flies by pyRDDLGym.make and create the env. \
 this envitronment is in numpy and also in normal logict (not the fuzzy logic) .
 * pyrddlgym.make -> backend: Type[RDDLSimulator]=RDDLSimulator that defines the logic